HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :---------------------------------------------------------------------------------------:
 ```

 All tasks make calls to system services.
 At any point in time the CPU is executing a task of a job or a system level functions.
 If the CPU has more than one core, there are as many tasks active as there are cores in the CPU.
-A running task accesses the data areas through an address formed by the dedicated segment registers and the offset into this segment.
+A running task accesses the data areas through an address formed by the dedicated segment registers and the offset into the segment.
 The next section will describe how this high level system model will be mapped to the registers of the CPU.

 ### Register Usage

 The CPU features general registers, segment registers and control registers.
 As described before, all general registers can do computation as well as address computation.
 Segment registers complement the general register set.
-A combination of a general register and a segment register form a virtual address.
-To avoid juggling on every access both a segment and an index register, the segment register selection field in the respective instructions will either implicitly pick one of the upper four segment registers or explicitly specify on of the segment registers 1 to 3.
+A combination of a general register and segment register form a virtual address.
+To avoid juggling on every access both segment and an index register, the segment register selection field in the respective instructions will either implicitly pick one of the upper for segment registers or explicitly specify on of the segment registers 1 to 3.
 This scheme allows in most cases to just use the logical address when passing pointers to a function and so on.

 Consequently, segment registers 4 to 7 play a special role in the runtime environment.
 An execution thread, i.e. a **task**, in the runtime environment expects access to three data areas.
 The outermost area is the **system global area**, which is created at system start and never changed from there on.
 SR7 is assigned to contain the segment ID of this space.
 Several executing tasks belonging to the same job are provided with the **job data area**.
 All threads belonging to the job have access to it via SR6.
 This register is set every time the execution changes to a task of another job.
 Finally, in a similar manner, the task local data is pointed to by the SR5 and contains task local data and the stack.